Gifted-s/gifted-s.github.io/README.md

 ---

 ### **RemoteAfrica (Software Engineer Intern), Sep 2020 - Dec 2020**
-- Convinced a team of 11 to adopt effective MongoDB schema design patterns, leading to a 40% increase in the query speed.
+- Convinced a team of 11 to adopt effective MongoDB schema design patterns, leading to a 40% increase in query speed.
 - Mentored a junior intern through pair programming sessions, enhancing their confidence and promoting teamwork.